 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: We have compared the clinical results of the treatment of idiopathic clubfoot the improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot with two Functional physiotherapy methodsRobert Debré (RD) and Saint-Vincent-de-Paul (SVP).
-Both approaches managed to avoid complete surgery shows that the physiotherap achieve a more flexible foot, allowing a more conservative surgery.
-Our data indicate that SVP method achieves prolonged correction of deformities more efficiently than the RD method; the best advantage of SVP method over the RD method was the greater number of cases without any surgery.
+Core tip: We have compared the clinical results of the treatment of idiopathic clubfoot in the context of the improvement accomplished and the frequency of surgery needed to achieve a plantigrade foot with two Functional physiotherapy methods: Robert Debré (RD) and Saint-Vincent-de-Paul (SVP).
+Both approaches managed to avoid complete surgery, which shows that the physiotherapies achieve a more flexible foot, allowing a more conservative surgery.
+Our data indicate that the SVP method achieves prolonged correction of deformities more efficiently than the RD method; the best advantage of the SVP method over the RD method was the greater number of cases without any surgery.

 García-González NC, Hodgson-Ravina J, Aguirre-Jaime A. Functional physiotherapy method results for the treatment of idiopathic clubfoot.
 World J Orthop 2019; In press